collinsmith/riiablo/README.md

 faithful to the original game, however I am planning on changing and adding additional features as I think they become necessary.
-I will write articles in the future explaining how I was able to accomplish certain things, and how some systems work.
+I will write articles in the future explaining how I was able to accomplish certain things, and how some core systems work.

 Some important changes that I will note are that this version supports a 16:9 aspect ratio (the original was 640x480 and expansion was 800x600), and will eventually support wider.
-Because I'm limited to the original game assets, the game will be upscaled to the desired resolution, and 480p seems to work well on a smart phone.
+Because I'm limited to the original game assets, the game will be upscaled to the desired resolution, and 480p seems to work well on a smart phone, however I want to target 360p for the menus because components are sized much better.
 This does run on Android, and I have been using a Galaxy Note 5 as the min spec when testing, but older phones may work as well.
 I can already play Diablo II on PC, my goal is to be able to sit back and play it casually with my friends while also supporting cross-platform play.
-This game will one day support local play that can then be taken online (similar to Open Battle.net), with a more secure option being far beyond that.
+This game supports local play that can then be taken online (similar to Open Battle.net), with a more secure option being far beyond that.

 *NOTE: This is not playable yet, but the game runs and you can load save files, walk around a bit and look at your characters.* Game saves are not modified